oneschema/sdk/packages/angular/projects/oneschema/README.md

 }
 ```

+To style the iframe, either pass in `style` prop to the module, add CSS to your global stylesheet, or to a component with [ViewEncapsulation.None](https://angular.io/guide/view-encapsulation).
+The iframe's class be what is passed to the module as the `className` prop or `oneschema-iframe` by default.

+### Advanced usage

-Manage the iframe and its styles yourself by adding `inline` to your OneSchemaModule configuration and then making an iframe in a component:
+Manage the iframe yourself by adding `inline` to your OneSchemaModule configuration and then making an iframe in a component:
 ```javascript
 import { AfterViewInit, Component, ElementRef, ViewChild } from '@angular/core'
 import { OneSchemaService } from '@oneschema/angular'